KohanMathers/Brew/README.md

 # Brew v2.5.0

+## 🚧 Project Archived – Looking for Maintainer

+**Brew is now officially archived.**
+Development has stopped as I’ve moved on to a successor project ([Quill](https://github.com/kohanmather/quill)), which pursues the same goal with a cleaner design and a better future roadmap.

+This repository will remain online for historical and educational purposes.

+Brew taught me a lot in terms of language design and development, and I don't think I would have the programming knowledge I do without working on it.

+If for any reason you’re interested in continuing Brew as a maintainer, feel free to contact me: `mathers.koham@gmail.com` or Discord: `IEatSystemFiles`
+I’m open to transferring ownership if someone genuinely wants to keep it alive.

+Thanks to everyone who showed interest in the project along the way.

+---

 **Important: Brew now includes an experimental compiler that translates `.brew` scripts into Java code.**

 **v1.x interpreter is still supported for development and REPL mode.**